 Clerks are assessed by the faculty of the services on which they are assigned.
 The assessment criteria include: medical knowledge, clinical skills, clinical performance, self-education, sense of responsibility, and relationships with both patients and colleagues.
 Input from Residents and other health care providers are received.
 Please Note: While a formal assessment will be provided at the midpoint and end of the rotation, it is highly recommended that clerks seek interim assessment and feedback at all stages of their rotation.

 Assessment Type Weight

 1. Final ITAR (Clinical Summative assessment) 50%

 2. Oral examination 25%

-3. Clinical Skills Test 25%
+3. In-house exam 25%

 4. 6.2 logs Completion

-5 Webinar & Podcast viewing Formative
+5. Webinar & Podcast viewing Formative

+6. Critical Appraisal Assignment Completion

+7. EPAs Completion

+Total 100%